5 reasons to consider a certificate program

 Many of today's job listings require additional certifications.

 While certificate programs are academic in nature, and do not lead to actual industry-specific certification, the coursework can give you the body of knowledge you'll need when preparing to sit for professional certification exams.
 This includes preparing for licensure as a CPA in your state, earning a professional designation from the Society for Human Resource Management or gaining the Project Management Professional (PMP)® credential.
 Some certificate programs may also give you the credit hours you need as a prerequisite for those exams — or for recertification.

-At the other end of the professional spectrum, certain entry-level information technology certificate programs such as Network+, Information Systems Security or Visual Communication can provide a foundation of knowledge you'll need to pursue a career, and professional certifications, in IT.
+At the other end of the professional spectrum, certain entry-level information technology certificate programs such as Network+ can provide a foundation of knowledge you'll need to pursue a career, and professional certifications, in IT.

 Certificate programs can be stepping stones to career enhancement.

 As corporate human resource departments struggle with the challenges of maintaining in-house professional development and training programs, employees are seeking other ways to update their knowledge and skills to stay competitive — and relevant — in their careers.

 "Many people today find themselves with outdated knowledge or skills at the midpoint of their careers," Lindquist says.
 "Certificate programs can serve as a 'mini degree program,' offering highly focused, academically challenging coursework that students can take out into the real world right away."

 Even if there's a shortage of in-house training opportunities, many professionals are nonetheless required to meet additional industry-related education standards.
 Accountants, counselors, teachers and nurses are among the professions in which lifelong learning is required.
 Certificate programs may be a great option to give you the needed credit hours while significantly updating your skills.